jfpalchak/help-queue/README.md

 # Help Queue

-#### A simple React application for displaying multiple help tickets.
+#### A simple React application for conditionally rendering multiple different components.

 #### By Joey Palchak